Skip to main content

 Robert L Nelson

 Robert L. Nelson is Professor of Sociology and Law at Northwestern University and the MacCrate Research Chair in the Legal Profession at the American Bar Foundation (where he was Director 2004-2015).
-He holds a J.D. and Ph.D. in sociology, both from Northwestern, and has held several positions of academic leadership throughout his career.
+He holds a J.D. and Ph.D. in sociology, both from Northwestern.
 He is a leading scholar in the fields of the legal profession and discrimination law.
-He has authored or edited 10 books and numerous articles, including Legalizing Gender Inequality, Cambridge University Press 1999, which won the prize for best book in sociology in 2001, and Urban Lawyers: The New Social Structure of the Bar, University of Chicago Press 2005, and Rights on Trial: How Workplace Discrimination Law Perpetuates Inequality, University of Chicago Press 2017.
-His current research includes After the JD, a national study of the careers of lawyers, which is tracking the entering bar class of 2000 for the first 12 years of their careers.
+He has authored or edited 10 books and numerous articles, including The Making of Lawyers' Careers: Inequality and Opportunity in the American Legal Profession (U Chicago Press 2023), Legalizing Gender Inequality, Cambridge University Press 1999, which won the prize for best book in sociology in 2001, Urban Lawyers: The New Social Structure of the Bar, University of Chicago Press 2005, and Rights on Trial: How Workplace Discrimination Law Perpetuates Inequality, University of Chicago Press 2017.
+His current research is a socio-legal analysis of sexual abuse by Catholic priests.

 Meeting Info